CodeJogot/php-course-in-bangla/README.md

     <b><a href="#php-course-in-bangla">⬆️ Go to Top</a></b>
 </div>

-# Chapter-34: PHP OOP – Abstract Classes
+# Chapter-34: PHP OOP: Abstract Classes

 ## 🧭 Table of Contents